 Inspect her feet and legs.
 Are there any obvious cuts or injuries?
 If so, thoroughly clean the wound with Vetericyn and wrap it to keep clean.

 Do her lower legs look thickened, scabby & crusty?
 This can be a sign of scaly leg mites.
 These parasites burrow under the leg scales to snack on tissue.
 It can be painful and chickens with severe infestations might be limping.
-If the infestation is not too severe you can try this natural remedy – soak the chicken’s legs in warm water for about 20 minutes, rubbing the scales to loosen the scabs.
+If the infestation is not too severe you can try this natural remedy – soak the chicken’s legs in warm water with Epsom salt for about 20 minutes.
+Rub the scales to loosen the scabs.
 Next, dip her feet & legs in oil (most oils will be fine, vegetable oil is a good choice as it’s fairly cheap).
-Let her sit in the oil for maybe 5 minutes to suffocate the mites.
+Let her sit in the oil for about 5 minutes to suffocate the mites.
 Dry her off and slather Vaseline on her legs.
-You should repeat this process a couple times a week until her legs look healthy again.
-For severe infestations, your vet can prescribe an anti parasitic medication like Ivermectin.
+You should repeat this process a couple of times a week until her legs look healthy again.
+For severe infestations, your vet can prescribe an anti parasitic medication.

 Luckily I was able to wiggle out the abscess from Abigail’s foot.
 She actually had one on each foot, both about 1/2 inch deep.
-I’m sure this was painful, and having an infection can cause lethargy and lack of appetite.
+I’m sure this was painful for her to walk on, and having an infection can cause lethargy and lack of appetite.
 Surprisingly she was not limping at all, this just goes to show you how well chickens can mask pain.
 Not eating and drinking enough was leading to runny stools.
 She is comfortably recovering in the hospital coop, and getting electrolytes and plenty of mealworm treats 🙂 Now if she would just leave her bandages alone…..